arkennia/rml/README.md

 # License

-The code provided here is licensed under the GPL 3.0 License.
+The program provided here is licensed under the Lesser GPL 3.0 License.
 A copy of this license is contained within the github repository.

 # Citation